Scouting for Food

 Information needed:

-Unit type and number Unit contact Participation (number of Scouts, siblings, leaders, other adults) Name of the organization where food was donated Total hours of service (number of people volunteering times hours worked both weekends) Type of service (food collection or food sorting) Amount of food collected [number of items and pounds of food (pounds of food = number of cans and boxes x .8)] Feedback
+Unit type and number Unit contact Participation (number of Scouts, siblings, leaders, other adults) Name of the organization where food was donated Total hours of service (number of people volunteering times hours worked, at any time during the campaign. ) Type of service (food collection or food sorting) Amount of food collected [number of items and pounds of food (pounds of food = number of cans and boxes x .8)] Feedback

 In which neighborhoods do we collect food?